GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ### Subselects in expressions

-Tracker accepts subselects in place of expressions, these subselects should return a single variable in order to act as a expression.
+TinySPARQL accepts subselects in place of expressions, these subselects should return a single variable in order to act as a expression.
 E.g. this query: